Catalogue Search

 The Convict Harpsichordist

 John Grant, frustrated in love, shot a London lawyer in the buttock and was sentenced to death at the Old Bailey.
 Granted a reprieve, he arrived at Sydney Cove in 1804, bringing with him Australia's first harpsichord.
 But what music did he play?
-Find out on Elizabeth Anderson's new Move CD, The Convict Harpsichordist!
+Harpsichordist Elizabeth Anderson answers the question.

 With a bonus CD-ROM video section (over 18 minutes) featuring the John Grant story told in words and music, a comprehensive illustrated historical booklet and a newly commissioned work, Ron Nagorcka's This Beauteous Wicked Place (a work symbilosing the reconciliation of two cultures) this recording is for early music and Australian history buffs alike.